 After arrival in Latvia

-However, if you have arrived from a “safe” country by transiting through an “unsafe country” (for example, arriving from Norway via Sweden), then you must observe self-isolation; in order to avoid self-isolation, you must choose a different return route.
+However, if you have arrived from a “safe” country by transiting through an “unsafe country”, then you must observe self-isolation; in order to avoid self-isolation, you must choose a different return route.

 Self-isolation is not required for Lithuanian or Estonian nationals transiting Latvia.